 Soils are one of the most frequently mentioned traits in viticulture.
-As such using Explorer for ArcGIS users can assess soils characteristics by simply selecting a soil map unit.
+As such, using ArcGIS Explorer, users can assess soils characteristics by simply selecting a soil map unit.

 The Living Atlas provides Esri users with access to geographic content from around the globe.
 Examples include the USA Soils Map Units which displays soils of the US from the Soil Survey Geographic Database (SSURGO).
 This layer can be added to a vineyard web map as a soils reference layer.
-Viticulturalist can now use this layer in Explorer for ArcGIS to make on site decisions.
+Viticulturalists can now use this layer in Explorer to make on site decisions.

 With access to soil information such as soil type, available water capacity, crop index and percent slope, decisions regarding the operation of the vineyard can be made in place.

-Finally, built in integration with Navigator for ArcGIS, Google Maps, and Waze navigation is only a few clicks away.
-With Navigator for ArcGIS users can incorporate a custom road network for turn to turn navigation.
+Finally, built in integration with ArcGIS Navigator, Google Maps, and Waze navigation is only a few clicks away.
+With ArcGIS Navigator, users can incorporate a custom road network for turn to turn navigation.
 The Compass tool will facilitate obtaining your bearings in the vineyard while the measure tool allows users to validate row spacing while calculating distances.

 Knowledge of what is going on in a vineyard and the ability to make split decision is key to success in viticulture.
-Using Explorer for ArcGIS, we have illustrated some of the functionality available in Explorer for ArcGIS.
 You can now incorporate this information into your own workflows while thinking of new ways to use Explorer in a viticulture specific setting.
-With maps in either ArcGIS Online or ArcGIS Enterprise, you can sign in and begin to use Explorer for ArcGIS.
+With maps in either ArcGIS Online or ArcGIS Enterprise, you can sign in and begin to use ArcGIS Explorer.
 Take your maps with you in the vineyard—even while offline!